bPlugins/Github-Block/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Embed your GitHub repositories on WordPress.

 == Description ==

-Embed your GitHub repositories on WordPress.
-This is a block plugin By which you can embed your Github Repository / Repositories anywhere in the WordPress area.
+Embed GitHub repo in a website using this block plugin.
+With this plugin, you can easily embed your GitHub repository/repositories anywhere in the WordPress area.

 **[Demos](https://bplugins.com/products/embed-github/#demos)**